Environmental Health – Food Service Facilities

 HIGH: A high priority facility serves potentially hazardous foods prepared a day or more before being served.
 These facilities may also use food preparation methods that require the food to pass through the temperature range of 41°F to 135°F two or more times before service, such as cooking, cooling, and reheating.
 The high priority category includes health care facilities.

 MODERATE: A moderate priority facility serves potentially hazardous foods prepared using methods that require the food to pass through the temperature range of 41°F to 135°F only once before being served, such as cooking, hot holding, and serving.
-A moderate priority facility may also cut, assemble, or package on the premise.
+A moderate priority facility may also cut, assemble, or package on the premises.

 LOW: A low priority facility serves commercially packaged, potentially hazardous foods; non-potentially hazardous foods that are cut, assembled, or packaged on the premises (such as candy, popcorn, or baked goods); and/or hand-dipped ice cream.